ds-net/Portfolio/README.md

    The scripts gives info to the user about the selected path (directory) or a file with full path.

    It is also able to tell wether or not the specific directory or file has contents in it.
 In case of a folder, the script will list it's contents if it's not emtpy.

+Next projects:

+- AD/Azure user account automation, group and domain management
+- Showcasing of MDS custom OS image setup with automated applicaiton and security configurations
+- Documenting of Simulating / Building an on-premise infrastrucure from the base up
+- Documenting of Configuring, automatizing and monitoring of said simulated system